janstarke/dfir-timeline/README.md

-# dfir-timeline
+# flow-record
-Library for the creation of DFIR timelines
+Library for the creation of DFIR timelines, to be used by [`rdump`](https://docs.dissect.tools/en/latest/tools/rdump.html)

 ## Record format